vultisig/VultiServer/README.md

 - local_party_id: Identifier for VultiServer in the reshare session
 - encryption_password: Password to encrypt the vault share
 - email: Email to send the encrypted vault share

+## Delete Vault
+`DELETE` `/vault/delete/{publicKeyECDSA}` , this endpoint allow user to delete their vault share from vultiserver

+Note: please set `x-password` header with the password to decrypt the vault share , if the password is empty or incorrect, server will return an error

 ## How to setup vultisigner to run locally?